mgrazianoc/EducationalExamples/README.md

 # EducationalExamples
-This repository has the intent to holds educational proof of concept codes for anyone who seeks it.
+This repository has the intent to holds educational proof of concept codes for anyone who seek it.